dannybartolini/BeRealEdited/README.md

 The following **required** functionality is completed:

-- [x User can register a new account
+- [x] User can register a new account
 - [x] User can log in with newly created account
 - [x] App has a feed of posts when user logs in
 - [x] User can upload a new post which takes in a picture from photo library and a caption